huggingface/transformers/docs/source/internal/trainer_utils.rst

 This page lists all the utility functions used by :class:`~transformers.Trainer`.

-Most of those are only useful if you are studying the code of the tokenizers in the library.
+Most of those are only useful if you are studying the code of the Trainer in the library.

 Utilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~